Namida-wo-koeyou/Chess/README.md

 How to Play: Run the code.

-Credits: This project was created by [].
+Credits: This project was created by Engels Olivero De La Cruz and Dillon Herman.